howtographql/howtographql/content/backend/typescript-apollo/7-adding-a-vote-feature.md

 ### Adding a `vote` mutation

 Now that your database model has been updated, it's time to implement the `vote` mutation, which any logged in user can call to cast a vote for a particular link.
+Note that this application will only support upvotes, and only logged in users will be allowed to vote on a link.

 You will start by creating a `Vote.ts` file.

 <Instruction>